mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 employed for a variety of purposes, some of them even legal.
 Mercenary tickets can pay tens of thousands of credits for a few days of action, but are often highly dangerous.
 The ticket...

 1. ... is training a band of revolutionaries on a troubled planet to use modern weapons.
-The revolutionaries are rebelling against the planet’s corrupt and autocratic ruler, and intend to storm the palace as soon as they know how to defeat its defences.
+The revolutionaries are rebelling against the planet's corrupt and autocratic ruler, and intend to storm the palace as soon as they know how to defeat its defences.
 2. ... involves recovering the cargo of a crashed ship from the middle of a swamp, fi lled with dangerous creatures, natural hazards and crazed territorial natives.
 Another criminal gang is also after the crashed cargo.